kan-hioki/cmpe279/README.md

 Team Member: Kan Hioki
-I indivually did the assignment1
+I did the assignment1 by myself